retgits/acme-serverless-catalog/README.md

   awsconfig:generic:
     sentrydsn: ## The DSN to connect to Sentry
-    accountid: ## Your AWS Account ID awsconfig:tags:
+    accountid: ## Your AWS Account ID
+    wavefronturl: ## The URL of your Wavefront instance
+    wavefronttoken: ## Your Wavefront API token awsconfig:tags:
     author: retgits ## The author, you...
     feature: acmeserverless